Jhont3/easycar-booking-react/README.md

 # EasyCar Booking

-- [ ] Here I give you the links to Web APP [EasyCar](http://frontend-grupo4-easycar.s3-website.us-east-2.amazonaws.com/) or [alternative link](http://easycar.ddnsking.com/)
+-Links to Web APP [EasyCar](http://easycar.ddnsking.com/) or [alternative link](http://frontend-grupo4-easycar.s3-website.us-east-2.amazonaws.com/)

 🚀 This is my final project as a student of Digital House in the first track of Certified Tech Developer.
 I was principal responsible in  development of the Front-end (React-JS, CSS modules) and Infrastructure (Gitlab/CICD-AWS), while also contributing actively to testing (Manual testing-Selenium IDE) and backend development (Java-JWT-Spring).
 We used Scrum as iterative metodology to work and Figma as base to create frontend layout.
 To see all the libraries that we used, you can see dependencies in package.json file for Front-end and dependencies in pom.xml file for backend.